Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Synthetic network for proof-of-concept

-As surrogates for the real world, we use stochastic simulations of the epidemiology model for the state variables $S_i(t)$, $E_i(t)$, etc.\ on the network.
-To obtain simulations resembling the real world, we randomly assign ages to nodes according to the age distribution of New York City (NYC), and we use those ages to model age-dependent disease progression according to current knowledge about COVID-19 (Tables~\ref{tab:transition_rates} and \ref{tab:hospitalization_death_rates}).
-With these surrogate worlds, we explore how individual risk assessment and epidemic management and control can be achieved in what-if scenarios.
+As surrogates for real-world health data, we use stochastic simulations of the epidemiology model for the state variables $S_i(t)$, $E_i(t)$, etc.\ on the network.
+We reproduce various scenarios of the early COVID-19 epidemic in New York City (NYC), beginning during March 2020.
+Because age is an important risk factor for COVID-19 severity, we assign ages to nodes based on the age distribution of NYC and use them to model age-dependent disease progression according to current knowledge about COVID-19 (Tables~\ref{tab:transition_rates} and \ref{tab:hospitalization_death_rates}).
+While we assign ages to nodes randomly, the realism of the model could be improved with age-stratified contact patterns \cite{mistry2021inferring,monod2021age}.
+With the resulting surrogate worlds of contact patterns and disease progression, we explore how individual risk assessment and epidemic management and control can be achieved in what-if scenarios.